 Multiple Labor Markets: When interconnected facilities exist in different labor markets, hiring agents can occur in either location as appropriate.
 This is ideal when one labor market has higher wage expectations or if there’s a shortage of qualified workers.
 These situations are common, but with interconnected contact centers, employees can be hired in the other labor market.
 This helps meet staffing needs in a cost-effective manner.
-As a result the contact center can better control the cost of their service and hire the most qualified agents.
+As a result the answering service can better control the cost of their service and hire the most qualified agents.

 Time Zone Flexibility: Another benefit of having interconnected contact centers occurs when the facilities exist in different time zones.
 This allows the combined operation to better serve its clients.
 For example, agents working in the Eastern time zone can handle early morning West Coast communication.
 Conversely agents in the Pacific time zone can better handle late evening calls from the East Coast.
-An added scheduling benefit occurs by allowing these contact centers to cross-schedule staff to work around typical lunch and dinner breaks.
+An added scheduling benefit occurs by allowing these answering centers to cross-schedule staff to work around typical lunch and dinner breaks.
 This provides a smoother level of staffing, which a single location operation can’t match.